Interactive Luminosity Masks

 Usage

-After you successfully install the panel, you can open it via Window > Extensions > Interactive Luminosity Masks.
-When the panel window opens, it will show the menu dialog:
+After you successfully install the panel, you can open it via Plugins > Interactive Luminosity > Interactive Luminosity Masks.
+When the panel window opens, it will show the main menu dialog:

-In the drop-down list, you can change between luminosity and saturation masks.
 The first three buttons let you create highlight, midtone, or shadow masks.
 The next button allows you to create zone masks.
-The next button creates a complete luminosity mask without any adjustments.
+This mode allows for the maximum control.
 The Saturation masks menu provides identical functionality, just creating masks based on saturation instead of luminosity.

 You need to have a document open before you can start creating luminosity masks.